liuyuanmeng/Project2-FruitsHackathon/README.md

 ##  Reflection

+### Challenges
+The API did not provide any images.
+We spend some time trying out how to add pictures dynamically.

+### Bugs
+No obvious bugs.

 ### Key Learnings
 * Separating the .js files into different components to make the code cleaner
 * Learning how to consume a public API